serbanghita/PHP-Testing-Starter/README.md

   - Provide you with **quick copy-paste** code references.
   - Let you **focus on the important aspects** like writing unit tests.

+## Contributing

+If you want to contribute to this book, here are a couple of rules to which we adhere:
+ * KISS (Keep it simple, stupid) when providing examples and case-studies.
+ * When providing code examples use the conventions that already exists in this book.
+ * Try to provide real world testing scenarios.

 ## Summary

 **Chapter 1** - _Setting up your project_